Litauen/docs.bannerlordmodding.lt/modding/sound.md

 !!! quote "hunharibo: I expanded on the NAudio integration idea a lot in TOR.
 Made a MixingSampleProvider so you can actually play multiple sound sources at the same time if you wanted to.
 It only takes 48khz stereo vorbis files though.
 [LINK](https://github.com/TheOldRealms/TOR_Core/tree/development/CSharpSourceCode/Audio).
 Also has rudimentary 3d spatial sound with stereo panning and distance attenuation"

+!!! warning "OGG for me worked only with NAudio v2.0.0 (crash otherwise)"
+    (VS) Tools - NuGet Package Manager - Package Manager Console<br>
+    `Install-Package NAudio -Version 2.0.0`

+    CRASH:<br>
+    Type: System.IO.FileNotFoundException<br>
+    Message: Could not load file or assembly 'NAudio.Core, Version=2.0.0.0, Culture=neutral, PublicKeyToken=e279aa5131008a41' or one of its dependencies.
+The system cannot find the file specified.